-Teasing and fear of teasing are commonly reported among the girls: 13% of girls report 185 that they have ever experienced period teasing, 87% fear being teased because of 186 menstrual odor, and 80% fear being teased because of leaking (Table 1).
-Such fears and 187 anxieties have consequences for school attendance and participation.
-We asked the girls 188 if they had reduced school participation during their last period, and if so, for what 189 reason.
-47% of girls left school early during their last period, 31% did not participate in 190 class as much as normal, and 33% concentrated less while in school.
-Fear and shame, 191 alongside cramps and pain, are commonly reported reasons for absenteeism or lower 192 participation and concentration in the classroom (Figure 2).
-Of the girls who left school 193 early, several (roughly 4%) did so because they experienced period teasing.
-194
+Teasing and fear of teasing is among the girls: 13% of girls report that they have ever experienced period teasing, 87% fear being teased because of menstrual odor, and 80% fear being teased because of leaking (Table 1).
+47% of girls left school early during their last period, 31% did not participate in class as much as normal, and 33% concentrated less while in school.
+Fear and shame, alongside cramps and pain, are commonly reported reasons for absenteeism or lower participation and concentration in the classroom (Fig 2).
+Of the girls who left school early, roughly 4% did so because they experienced period teasing.
+One reason why girls may participate less in the classroom during their period is because students are required to stand